Last Updated on

 0x8000400 is a generic Windows error code.
 If you receive this error message, it means something generally went wrong with your computer or software.

 This error usually occurs due to a corrupted file or program.
-You may get this error in combination with other error messages.
+You may get this error with other error messages.

 Typically, Windows will explain with additional text what exactly the error is.